alfredzj/configuration-summary/anaconda-set-up.md

 error: Can't find a usable init.tcl in the following directories:
 /opt/anaconda1anaconda2anaconda3/lib/tcl8.5 ./lib/tcl8.5 ./lib/tcl8.5 ./library ./library ./tcl8.5.18/library ./tcl8.5.18/library

+Solution:
-Solution: tck is a package which supports install.packages() function and it is installed in the global environment if you use ```sudo apt-get install tcl8.5-dev tk8.5-dev``` and conda has no access to it.
-Just do the 5th step above to solve this problem.
+- Just do the step 5 above to solve this problem.
-              or you could add following lines to the .bashrc
+- Or add the following lines to the .bashrc or .zshrc
        ``` export TCL_LIBRARY="/home/zijun/anaconda2/lib/tcl8.5"
            export TK_LIBRARY="/home/zijun/anaconda2/lib/tk8.5" ```
+- Note1: tck is a package which supports install.packages() function and it is installed in the global environment if you use ```sudo apt-get install tcl8.5-dev tk8.5-dev``` and conda has no access to it.
+- Note2: packages will be installed in /home/zijun/anaconda/envs/r/lib/R/library using install.packages()